fberbert/youtube-ai-resume/README.md

 ### Optional Requirements (only if you want voice narration)

-- A Google Cloud account with the Text-to-Speech API enabled
 - A service account key (JSON) with permission to use TTS
 - The dependencies `google-cloud-texttospeech` and `playsound` (already included in requirements.txt)